richardpizem-ctrl/Real-Time-MIDI-Notation/CONTRIBUTING.md

 To achieve professional‑grade stability, we need **worldwide testing**.

-### ✔️ If you study this project, please also test it.
+### ✔️ If you study this project, please also test it
 Every test helps improve accuracy, stability, and cross‑platform compatibility.

 ### What to test